sorin-apalaghie/Column-Text-to-Dialog-Lineclamp/README.md

 This APEX Template Component Plugin adds an icon to a Report Column and outputs the column text to a Modal Dialog when the icon is clicked.
 It also has an option to configure a limited number of rows to be displayed.

 How to use:
 Import the plugin in your APEX application.
-Select the <<Column Text to Dialog Lineclamp>> type for a report column containing long text.
+Select the --Column Text to Dialog Lineclamp-- type for a report column containing long text.

 MIT License